 A coding example is provided in Listing Listing check box field for the disabled check box.
-The initial
+The initial value is set in method execInitField using the method setChecked.

 7.7.
 Radio Button Fields

 With radio buttons the user can select a single element out of a number of distinct choices.
 For this, a number of radio buttons may be placed into a radio button group field where a radio button group extends class AbstractRadioButtonGroup.
 The contained individual buttons are extending class AbstractRadioButton.